Our Honest NY Sightseeing Pass Review: Is It Worth Buying In 2025?

 After using the pass ourselves, here are our pros and cons to buying a New York Sightseeing Pass:

-• Easy to use the pass once downloaded to smartphone.
+• Easy to use the pass on our phones

-• Statue of Liberty Ferry not included on Flex Pass.
+• Statue of Liberty Ferry not on Flex Pass

 Timed Entry Reservations